Stocks Waver but Remain Poised for Weekly Gains

 Adding to enthusiasm among, earnings have largely been better than investors had expected.

-Travel-website operator Booking Holdings gained over 5% following an earnings report that beat expectations.
-Gap slumped about 6% after the apparel maker pared its profit targets for the year and said Chief Executive Art Peck would step down immediately.
+Gap slumped about 8% after the apparel maker pared its profit targets for the year and said Chief Executive Art Peck would step down immediately.

 Oil prices also slipped as the cautious mood on the U.S.-China trade spat spilled over into investors' assessment of the global economic outlook.
 Brent crude, the global oil benchmark, fell about 2%.

-The Stoxx Europe 600 gauge fell 0.2%.
+The Stoxx Europe 600 fell 0.3%.
 Stocks in Asia also pulled back but capped off a second consecutive week of gains.
 The Hang Seng declined 0.7% and the Shanghai Composite Index lost 0.5%.

 Write to Gunjan Banerji at Gunjan.Banerji@wsj.com